Madevilness/Savior-of-PuddleTown/README.md

 # Savior-of-PuddleTown
-[I originially made this 12 AM in the morning.
+[I originally made this at 12AM.
 Typos are to be expected.]
-Hello!
-This is an update from a year from now.
-I decided to clean my account and I wanted to leave a this notice: This project is outdated!
+[Update]: This project is outdated!
-This was my first attempt on creating a functional program outside of school, so I have some interest in revamping this project to a more playable and fun form.
+This was my first attempt to create a functional program outside of school, so I am interested in revamping this project to a more playable and fun form.

 Thanks!
 Francesca Pham